 As it happens, knowledge of these conditions in adults tends to be limited among clinicians licensed to diagnose and treat mental and behavioral health.
 Because of this, people are encountering barriers to getting the assessment and support they desire.

-Among the clients I have treated over many years in practice, I see that many people occupy space on the neurological spectrum somewhere between ADHD and Autism, experiencing traits from each category while functioning adequately in daily life.
+Among the clients I have treated over many years in practice, I see that many people occupy space on the neurological spectrum somewhere between ADHD and Autism, experiencing traits from each category while somehow meeting the requirements of daily life.
 However, those life achievements often come at the expense of great energy and emotional turmoil.
 A lifetime of being highly sensitive, misunderstood, criticized, and rejected commonly leads to experiences of anxiety and depression.
 Health professionals often treat the symptoms with medications or skill-building therapies while failing to identify the root cause of the individual's expression of frustration and despair.

 I am passionate about my work with people on the spectrum.
-I see great value in helping people understand themselves better and gain the validation of knowing the cause of the struggles they've been managing their whole lives.
+I see great value in helping people understand themselves better and de-stigmatize the challenges they've faced throughout life.
 My practice is a welcoming and safe space for people of all genders, identities, and neurotypes to learn about themselves, be valued and supported, and gain knowledge and skills to feel competent and satisfied with their lives.